finos/legend/docs/community/contribute-to-legend.md

 2. Update the `info.md` folder with a description of the feature and how it is meant to be used.
 The title and description parts will be displayed in the Legend Studio showcase explorer.

 3. Update the `code.pure` file with the showcase project code.
 This should be the minimal amount of code needed to showcase a feature in isolation.
-For example, if you are contributing a filter relational mapping, you sould include a small model, store and mapping that has the ~filter within it.
+For example, if you are contributing a filter relational mapping, you should include a small model, store and mapping that has the ~filter within it.

 #### **Step 3 Write additional documentation**